szyysmall/learngit/readme.txt

-Git is a version control swstemw
+Git is a version control system.
-Giw is free software
+Giw is free software.

+Test2.